mtav/script_inception_public.deprecated.2019-06-03/README.txt

 6) Copy the .B.blend file from "H:\script_inception_public\blender_scripts" into "C:\Documents and Settings\USERNAME\Application Data\Blender Foundation\Blender\.blender"

 _Note: This is just to set up a nicer default workspace, so it is optional.
-You can save the your workspace as the default at any time in Blender with File->Save default settings._
+You can save your workspace as the default at any time in Blender with File->Save default settings._

 7) Define the following environment variables (cf http://support.microsoft.com/kb/310519 for how to do this) :

 * DATADIR = H:\ (or whatever else you want to use as the default import directory.
 It does not matter much, since the import script will store the last directory you imported from.
-Im going to change it so this variable isnt mandatory anymore)
+I am going to change it so this variable is not mandatory anymore)

 * PYTHONPATH = H:\script_inception_public (Use the folder you chose in step 4)